Akela-Plugins/Akela/docs/_plugins/DualUse.md

 disabled behaviour should be: act as a modifier, or as a normal key?

-With `defaultMode` set to *off*, the key will act as a normal key, sending either the first (the modifier) or the second (the alternate key) to the host, depending on the value of `defaultAction`.
+With `defaultMode` set to *off*, the key will act as a normal key, sending either the first (the modifier or layer switch) or the second (the alternate key) to the host, depending on the value of `defaultAction`.
 If the `defaultMode` is *on* (the default), the key will behave as explained above.

-It is possible to toggle the feature on and off, with the `on()` and `off()` methods.
+It is possible to toggle the feature on and off, with the `on()` and `off()` methods of the appropriate object.

 ## Further reading